eiiches/scriptable-jmx-exporter/README.md

 #### Changing a log level to FINEST

-This agent uses JUL framework for logging.
+This exporter uses JUL framework for logging.
 Errors caused by user configurations are logged at &gt;= INFO level.
 Other errors are logged at &lt; INFO level.
 If you are encountering issues, consider setting log levels to FINEST to see detailed logs.

 To change a log level, create `logging.properties` and set `java.util.logging.config.file` system property to point to the file.